Innovations in Maternity Care Management

 The takeaway – Health plans, providers, and third parties are working together to reduce preterm births by engaging women early in the pregnancy journey.
 Using an integrated approach backed by personalized case management, a digital app, specialized expertise, and commitment to a new model of care, ProgenyHealth is delivering on its promise of improving the landscape of maternal, infant, and family health.

-Download the full report to get more details on how an integrated approach to maternity care management can improve pregnancy outcomes, quality, and costs.
+Get more details on how an integrated approach to maternity care management can improve pregnancy outcomes, quality, and costs.